Connor-McCartney/Connor-McCartney.github.io/_pages/misc/assembly.md

 <br>

-A full look at the rest of triple:
+A full look at the rest of mult:

 ```asm
 mov    DWORD PTR [rbp-0x14],edi